tedgrubbs/Rust_Logger/README.md

 ## `log` - `watch` file
 Within the `files` object we can also see the REV file here.
 But notice that the other files - `log.lammps` and `test_file` - are not present.
 This is because these file types are not on the `tracked_files` list.
 However, there is a way for us to tell `Rust_Logger` to monitor them.

-The purpose of Rust_Logger is not just monitor to files changes, but to also record specific simulation outputs.
+The purpose of Rust_Logger is not to just monitor file changes, but to also record specific simulation outputs.
 We can tell Rust_Logger to monitor certain outputs through the use of the `watch` file.

 The `watch` is actually a kind of schema that we define using JSON.
 We use it to define what additional files we want to upload to the `log_server` and specific variables that we might want to track from our simulation outputs.
 It is added to the directory by the user: